MFlowCode/MFC/docs/documentation/case.md

 - `wave_speeds` specifies the choice of the method to compute the left, right, and middle wave speeds in the Riemann solver by an integer of 1 and 2.
 `wave_speeds` $=$ 1 and 2 correspond to the direct method ([Batten et al., 1997](references.md#Batten97)), and indirect method that approximates the pressures and velocity ([Toro, 2013](references.md#Toro13)), respectively.

-- `commute_err` activates WENO reconstruction of the cell-averaged variables at the cell-interior Gaussian quadrature points, following the two-point, fourth order Gaussian quadrature rule ([Titarev and Toro, 2004](references.md#Titarev04)).

-- `split_err` activates numerical approximation of the left or right cell-boundary integral-average of the given variables by getting the arithmetic mean of their WENO-reconstructed values at the cell-boundary Gaussian quadrature points, following the two-point, fourth order Gaussian quadrature rule ([Titarev and Toro, 2004](references.md#Titarev04)).
-When `commute_err` and `split_err` are set `True` and the 5th-order WENO is used, the global order of accuracy of the spatial integration of the governing equations becomes fourth order ([Coralic and Colonius, 2014](references.md#Coralic14)).

-- `reg_eps` specifies the magnitude of interface regularization for two-component flows that prevents diffusion of the phase interface ([Tiwari et al., 2013](references.md#Tiwari13)).
-The default value of `reg_eps` is unity.
-When `reg_eps` is undefined, interface regularization is not used.
-Details of implementation and assessment are addressed in [Meng (2016)](references.md#Meng16); [Schmidmayer et al. (2019)](references.md#Schmidmayer19).

-- `flux_lim` specifies the choice of flux limiter that is used in simulation by an integer from 1 through 7 as listed in table [Flux Limiters](#flux-limiters).
-When `flux_lim` is undefined, flux limiter is not applied.
-Details of the limiters and their implementations in MFC can be found in [Meng (2016)](references.md#Meng16).

-- `tvd_rhs_flux` activates a specified flux limiter to inte-rcell fluxes outside Riemann solver.

-- `tvd_riemann_flux` activate a specified flux limiter to cell edges inside the Riemann solver. `tvd_rhs_flux` and `tvd_riemann_flux` are mutually exclusive.

-- `tvd_wave_speeds` activates the use of the TVD wave speeds for flux computation inside the Riemann solver when `tvd_riemann_flux` is set `True`.

 ### 6. Formatted Output